MihlaliKota/MihlaliKota/README.md

 - **[Weather Application](https://github.com/MihlaliKota/Weather_Project.git)**

-Currently building a user-friendly and intuitive weather application that brings you real-time weather information from around the world right to your fingertips.
+I have built a user-friendly and intuitive weather application that brings you real-time weather information from around the world right to your fingertips.

 ## 🔧 Technologies & Tools